tpwres/teczki-polskiego-wrestlingu/content/w/axel-fox.md

 #### Training and debut

-Smetime after his apperance in DFW, Amisz started regular pro wrestling training at [Maniac Zone Wrestling](@/o/mzw.md)'s academy in Głuchołazy.
+Some time after his apperance in DFW, Amisz started regular pro wrestling training at the [Maniac Zone Wrestling](@/o/mzw.md) academy in Głuchołazy.
 In his proper first match for MZW, he was against [Hexia](@/w/hexia.md) and [Mr B.](@/w/mr-b.md) in a squash match at [MZW Freak Show](@/e/mzw/2017-12-02-mzw-freak-show.md).
 Amisz continued his training under [Justin Joy](@/w/justin-joy.md), [Shadow](@/w/shadow.md) and [Asmund](@/w/asmund.md).
 At [Project 1](@/e/mzw/2018-10-13-mzw-project-1-new-beginning.md) he debuted his new "Axel Fox" gimmick.

 #### Becoming Axel Fox

-Amisz, now renamed and repacaged as "Axel Fox" quickly became one of MZW's most regular wrestlers, appearing on every show since the organization moved permanently to Wrocław.
+Amisz, now renamed and repackaged as "Axel Fox", quickly became one of MZW's most regular wrestlers, appearing on every show since the organization moved permanently to Wrocław.
 Since late 2018-early 2019 he was one of the founding members of ["Zieloni"](@/a/the-greens.md) (_The Greens_) social group, which later evolved into a backstage group active on the Polish pro wrestling scene.

 Fox made a couple of appearances on the German indy scene, in Next Step Wrestling and Unlimited Wrestling (who often cooperated with MZW back then).